Help Maple and Her Children

 But, due to a conversation started on one of the Facebook groups, we gained traction.
 An ex-pat from the UK/New Zealand, who lives in Kingston and volunteers with dog and horse rescue out of Jamaica, helped us formulate a plan to get Maple to safety, before we left Wednesday morning.
 But someone needed to agree to ultimately adopt Maple and her pups.
 My family immediately agreed we would take the puppies and A.J. agreed to take Maple.

 Between the three of us, we were able to formulate a plan and get Maple to safety before we departed.
-On Wednesday morning, A.J. and I hired a driver who transported Maple OUT of the area, to safety, to a veterinarian in Kingston.
+On Wednesday morning, A.J. hired a driver who transported Maple OUT of the area, to safety, to a veterinarian in Kingston.

 In the past six days, I’m happy to report that Maple is currently safe: she was with a wonderful veterinarian (Dr. McNab) for five nights, fully evaluated, and had an ultrasound (she is expecting anywhere between three to six puppies!
 We will have our work cut out for us in terms of finding families, but two of our family members have already stepped up!).
 Maple did great at the vet and she has a look on her face, as though she cannot believe that humans are finally being kind to her.